Radiation for Dogs

 • Generally, radiation for dogs costs between $1200 and $8,000 for the total course.

-• Radiotherapy itself is not painful for dogs, but side effects after treatment can cause temporary discomfort.
+• Radiotherapy is not painful for dogs, but side effects after treatment can cause temporary discomfort.

 • Tumors can grow back after radiation depending on the tumor type, size, area, and intent of radiation protocol.
-Regrowth rate can range from months to over 5 years with no recurrence.
+The regrowth rate can range from months to over five years with no recurrence.

 When Veterinarians Want to Use Radiation for Dogs